derekbonilla/derekbonilla.github.io/covid_19_data_exploration.md

 ORDER BY 1,2
 ```

-With this SQL query I put up the Total Cases against the Total Deaths to find the Death Percentage (likelihood of dying if contracted COVID-19).
+With this SQL query I put up the `total_cases` against the `total_deaths` to find the `Death Percentage` (likelihood of dying if contracted COVID-19).
 In the United States, as of June 25, 2021, this percentage was 1.79% vs 5.16% at the same time in 2020.

 <img src="images/deathpercentage June 25.png"/>